More and more males are beginning to be aware of andropause.

 Chua has experienced a downward spiral in his sex drive and also experienced issues getting and sustaining an erection for the past few months.
 He is obese, hypertensive, and perhaps too busy at work.

 Because of his decline in sex drive, his wife suspected he was having an affair.
 So he sought medical help.

 I suggested to Chua blood tests to ascertain his testosterone and associated hormone levels.
 The tests returned a low testosterone level.
 I prescribed an increase in activity levels by 20-minute walks 3 to 4 times a week, to first get his weight down.

 After getting 3kg off, his testosterone still returned a low level on blood tests.
 So I prescribed a testosterone therapy over 9 months.

 A few months later, Chua reported a definitive improvement in his sex drive and he felt as if he was in his 30s.
-Although he has more weight to lose, I assured him that weight loss will be a lifelong battle and encouraged him to continue his walks, exercises, and healthy diet.
+Although he has more weight to lose, I assured him that weight loss will be a lifelong battle and encouraged him to continue his walks, exercises, and a healthy diet.

 Ismail, 50 years old

 Ismail was happily married with 3 grown-up children and 4 grandchildren.
 However, in the last year, his relationship with his family has become more strained as he frequently became irrationally angry, and suffered from hot flushes which were an embarrassment.
 He has a history of hypertension and high cholesterol which is under medication control.

 He has seen other doctors and was told that everything was normal and one even suggested for him to see a psychologist.
 When he saw me, I reassured him that I would exhaust all diagnostic means.